-You have to protect your endpoints from being a hackers gateway into you corporate environments, but you don’t want to create additional work maintaining signatures, definitions and updates.
-Luckily, there are many solutions in the marketplace to help us protect these assets and automate the constantly changing threat intel and response process.
-The endpoint space has become very crowded as of late, and each vendor has their own “proprietary” tech or answer to the endpoint security problem.
-The two leading categories of technology in the advanced endpoint security space are EDR and EPP, according to Gartner.
-So what are EDR and EPP, how can I use them to help secure my endpoints, and which one do I need?
-Or do I need both?
+You need to protect endpoints from becoming a hacker’s gateway into your corporate environments, but you don’t want to create additional work maintaining signatures, definitions, and updates.
+Luckily, there are many solutions available in the market to help us protect these assets and automate the constantly changing threat intel and response process.
+The endpoint space has become very crowded, and each vendor has their own proprietary solution to the endpoint security problem.
+According to Gartner, the two leading categories of technology in the advanced endpoint security space are EDR and EPP.
+So what are EDR and EPP, how can they be used to help secure endpoints, and which one do you need?
+Or do you need them both?

 Endpoint protection platforms (EPP) prevent endpoint security threats like known and unknown malware.
 Endpoint detection and response (EDR) solutions can detect and respond to threats that your EPP and other security tools did not catch.
-Many modern endpoint security platforms combine these two approaches, but you can also choose one type of security instead of both.
+Many modern endpoint security platforms combine these two approaches, but you can also choose one of these types of security instead of both.

 In this article, you will learn what is EDR, what is EPP, how they differ, and how to choose the security type that suits your systems and network.